 Advancing nanoscale science and engineering

 MIT.nano was designed as a vessel to explore the dawn of the Nano Age.
-We are a shared resource for the entire campus, an open-access, service-oriented facility located in the heart of MIT.
+Located in the Lisa T. Su Building at MIT, we are a shared resource for the entire campus, an open-access, service-oriented facility located in the heart of MIT.
 Any faculty member, researcher, and student—as well as qualified users from industry, academia, and government—may bring a project or unsolved problem to our specialized environments and conduct their work supported by highly qualified technical staff.

 We are open access.